Yakuza (video game): Writing

 The game's development team was divided into two groups: one writing the main plot and the other writing the subplots.
-Novelist Hase Seishu was the lead writer of the central plot.
+Novelist Hase Seishu was an editor of the central plot.
 Seishu was brought on board two years before the game development started.
 Seishu had been a gamer since the days of Space Invaders, but over the past four or five years, he had lost interest, as he was less concerned with 3D visuals and gameplay than he was with story.
 Yakuza caught his attention, and he decided to accept the project even though it came at the busiest point of his professional writing career.
 Nagoshi wanted players to get enjoyment from merely walking through Kamurocho.
-Nagoshi reveals that the game's title, which translates to "Like a Dragon," was his creation; Nagoshi felt that dragons have a strong image, which would evoke Kazuma's strength and manliness.
+Nagoshi reveals that the game's title, which translates to Like a Dragon, was his creation; Nagoshi felt that dragons have a strong image, which would evoke Kazuma's strength and manliness.

 Although Sega did have a plot in mind when they approached Seishu, they hoped that he could add realism and emotional weight to the scenes.
 Under Seishu's direction, the ages of Makoto Date and Kazuma Kiryu were modified.
 Writing the subplots did not prove challenging, as there was not a strict pattern to follow.
 The team wanted all subplots to keep the feeling from the main storyline.
 Several ideas did not make it into the game because the staff members found them silly.
 One subplot that made the final cut, which involves a man who tried to commit suicide when he was rejected by a girl, was nearly removed from this game for this reason.